The Daiwa Expert Tenkara rods replace their excellent Enshou rods. Daiwa has done it again. These are seriously nice rods!

 A little further up the blank, the clear coat fades to black.

 The grip screw cap for both rods is metal with a coin slot for removal or tightening.
 The screw cap for the LL45M has a ventilation hole.
-The LL36 screw cap does not.
-For either rod, I would still recommend complete disassembly between uses to allow the rod to dry thoroughly.
+The screw caps for the LL36 and the LT rods do not.
+For any of the rods, I would still recommend complete disassembly between uses to allow the rod to dry thoroughly.

-The lillian is surprisingly short (perhaps to discourage the tying of a knot that is unnecessary for the level lines).
-It is attached with a swivel that will easily slide through the #2 section.
-The tips are hollow, which gives you the ability to throw tighter loops, but they are less forgiving (and more expensive) than solid tips.
+The lillian is surprisingly short but it is long enough to tie a knot in it if you wish.
+The lillian is attached with a swivel that will easily slide through the #2 section.
+The tips of the LL rods are hollow, which gives you the ability to throw tighter loops, but they are less forgiving than solid tips (and more expensive to replace).
 If you are careful putting on and taking off the line, and careful around low tree branches, you should experience only the benefits.

 Weight (w/o plug)